inoyyth/wordpress-API/wp-content/plugins/cloudinary-image-management-and-manipulation-in-the-cloud-cdn/readme.txt

 == Getting Started ==

-To use the Cloudinary Plugin and all the functionality that comes with it, you will need to have a Cloudinary Account.
-If you don’t have an account yet, [sign up](https://cloudinary.com/signup) now for a free plan.
+To use the Cloudinary Plugin and all the functionality that comes with it, you will need to have a Cloudinary Account. **If you don’t have an account yet, [sign up](https://cloudinary.com/signup?source=wp&utm_source=wp&utm_medium=wporgmarketplace&utm_campaign=wporgmarketplace) now for a free Cloudinary Programmable Media account**.
 You’ll start with generous usage limits and when your requirements grow, you can easily upgrade to a plan that best fits your needs.
 Upon account creation you can plug in your account credentials and customize your configurations as desired.
 That’s it.

 **Upgrade Messaging**